 No Moratorium or Caps on Dillon Short-Term Rental Licenses

-At present, there are no moratorium and no caps on short-term rental licenses in Dillon.
+As of December 15, 2023, the Town confirmed in writing that there are no caps or moratoriums of any type on the total number of Dillon short-term rental licenses.
 Accordingly, the Town of Dillon continues to receive, evaluate and process new short-term rental applications at this time.

 On September 21, 2021, the Dillon Town Council convened a meeting on workforce housing solutions, and it initially appeared the Council might pass an emergency 7-month moratorium on new Dillon STR licenses.
 However, after extensive discussion and citing the need for additional research, the Dillon Town Council chose not to move forward with the emergency ordinance.
 Instead, the Dillon Town Council decided to earmark additional time to the STR topic on a biweekly basis.
 The Dillon Town Council noted the potential for STR license caps, STR occupancy limits, STR license fee increases as well as possibly asking voters for a new tax increase.
 The Dillon Town Council also planned to facilitate community meetups for discussion to ensure that local residents and second homeowners had ample opportunity to be heard.